schriste6/bikesharing/README.md

 # Bikesharing Business Analysis

 ## Project Overview:
 This project is focused on visualizing NYC CitiBike data from 2019 consumer use data.
-Potential investorys will need evidence, based on a successful bikesharing business, that the core components will fit a city like Des Moines, IA.
+Potential investorys will need evidence, based on a successful bikesharing business, that the customer segments fit a city like Des Moines, IA.

 [Link to Tableau dashboard](https://public.tableau.com/views/NYC_Bikesharing_16487730421000/NYCBikeshare?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)